dotnet/project-system/docs/repo/property-pages/visibility-conditions.md

 Note that the `evaluated` function is not available in the VisibilityCondition property, as a Property may have multiple evaluated values, and as such it's not possible to reliably return a single value.
 Use `has-evaluated-value` instead in this case.

-However, it is available in an AllowedDimensionalValues expression, as these are run on each PropertyValue, in which there will be only one possible evaluated value for a property.
+However, it is available in an ConfiguredValueVisibilityCondition expression, as these are run on each PropertyValue, in which there will be only one possible evaluated value for a property.

 Functions that take a version number should be passed strings containing decimal values.
 Any leading `v` character is omitted.
 For example `"v5.0""` and `"1.2.3"` are both valid values.